Last Updated: August 18, 2025

 Real Estate

 In 2011, Bomer paid $3.2 million for a home in LA's Hancock Park neighborhood.
-Today the 6-bedroom, 4,700 square-foot home's estimated value is $7 million.
+Today, the 6-bedroom, 4,700 square-foot home is worth around $7 million.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.